EOSC-EDEN/license-facade-service/README.md

 ---

-**Note**: This service is part of the OSTrails Clarin SKG-IF ecosystem.
+**Note**: This service is part of the License Facade Service ecosystem.